 Without mechanical moving parts, metal components to create sparks or power running up a cable, Bluetooth is inherently a safer option than wired connections.
 In critical and hazardous environments where full situational awareness is key, and your headset, radio/phone and cable all need to be safe, Bluetooth removes the factor of a cable and makes compliance very simple.

-The One Question to Ask Whether You Should Go Bluetooth or Not?
+The One Question to Ask Whether You Should Choose Hearing Protection With Bluetooth or Not?

-How do you know if you should have Bluetooth enabled devices?
+How do you know if you should have Bluetooth enabled devices for hearing protection?
 You can check out our post on 6 Signs You Should Consider Investing In Bluetooth for High Noise Environments .

 But if you don’t have time for that, ask yourself: do your workers use mobile devices on the job?
-If so, that presents a number of compliance, risk and safety concerns—many of which can be solved with the proper implementation and use of Bluetooth-enabled devices.
+If so, that presents a number of compliance, risk and safety concerns—many of which can be solved with the proper implementation and use of Bluetooth-enabled devices for hearing protection.

-For more information on Bluetooth devices in your safety and hearing programs and environments contact us
+For more information on Bluetooth hearing protection devices in your safety and hearing programs and environments contact us today!

 Follow Sensear and always be in the know.Follow @HearSensear